 Special Orders designed to minimize grizzly bear/human conflicts, have been issued by the Flathead, Helena, Lewis & Clark, Lolo and Kootenai National Forests.
 Storage of food, garbage and other attractants is restricted during occupancy and use on all national forests within the Northern Continental Divide Ecosystem and all of Flathead, Kootenai and Lolo National Forests.
 These requirements are intended to help you avoid attracting grizzly bears into your camp or near to you while enjoying other non-camping forest activities.
 For your safety and for the recovery of the grizzly bear, your cooperation and compliance are needed.

-For more details on requirements see NCDE Food Storage Special Order or the Tally Lake/Island Unit Food Storage Order.
+For more details on requirements see NCDE Food Storage Special Order or the Tally Lake/Swan Lake Island Unit Food Storage Order.
 Food and other attractants are required to be stored in a bear resistant manner across the entire Flathead National Forest.

 Storing Food in Grizzly Country: